Patriots fan who pulled alarm at Steelers' hotel told police, 'I'm drunk. I'm stupid.'

 He ran out of the hotel and toward his car, but not only was his friend gone, so were his car keys.

-Harrison began walking away from the hotel, but was stopped by State Police.
+Harrison began walking away from the hotel, but was stopped by police.
 Allegedly, he initially told them he was waiting for an Uber ride, but after a little more questioning admitted he had pulled the prank, rudely rustling the Steelers from their slumber.

 “Harrison informed me that he knowingly and willingly activated the fire alarm system with the sole purpose of attempting to disrupt the Pittsburgh Steelers football team,” Massachusetts State Trooper Bryan Erickson wrote in a report.